fregante/chrome-webstore-upload/README.md

 ## Tips

-- If you plan to upload _and_ publish at the same time, use the `fetchToken` method, and pass it to both `uploadExisting` and `publish` as the optional second paramater.
+- If you plan to upload _and_ publish at the same time, use the `fetchToken` method, and pass it to both `uploadExisting` and `publish` as the optional second parameter.
 This will avoid those methods making duplicate calls for new tokens.

 ## Prior Art
 - [grunt-webstore-upload](https://github.com/c301/grunt-webstore-upload)